talamoin/cloudera/README.md

 Goal
 ------
-Implement Page Rank alorithm as descibed below.
+Implement Page Rank algorithm as descibed below.
 Dataset : parsed version of Wikipedia Edit History in a tagged multi line format.
 Output : print article name followed by their Page Rank (separate line for each article).
 Format : Text (being written to a file)